 Many high school students (and parents) dream of getting into a top college for the undergraduate program.
-Among those, the number of families aiming for the Ivy League Schools and other Elite Colleges is also very high.
+Among those, the number of families aiming for Ivy League Schools and other Elite Colleges is also very high.
 But, the competition for getting into those top-tier universities is fierce.
 The acceptance rates for the top US schools fall between 5 – 20%.
-In the initial screening, the admission committee spends roughly 2 minutes to accept or reject an applicant.
+During the initial screening, the admission committee spends roughly 2 minutes accepting or rejecting an applicant.

 So, what does it take to get into Ivy League schools like Harvard, Stanford, Yale, Columbia, Princeton & Co.?

 How to Get into Ivy League & Elite Colleges

 To disappoint you all – there is no clear and secret recipe for getting into an Ivy League school.
 However, I will discuss a few case studies of Ivy League Schools, feedback and suggestions from the Admission Heads and Deans, and tips from a few world-class grads who made it to Ivy League for their Undergraduate programs.
 Besides, I am also going to share with you some interesting data.